-The preACT is an exam administered to students in grade 10 to help predict performance on the ACT test the following year.
+The PreACT is an exam administered to students in grade 10 to help predict performance on the ACT test the following year.
 The results from this exam will help educators make instructional decisions for students that will better prepare them for the ACT.

 The ACT is an exam used by colleges and universities to make admissions decisions.
 ACT measures a high school student's readiness for college and provides colleges with one common data point that can be used to compare all applicants.
-Students must participate in the state-funded administration of the ACT during the spring of their junior year.
+At IDEA, the ACT will be administered to students in grades 11 and 12.
+One administration of the ACT is state-funded, while the other administration is IDEA-funded.
 IDEA staff will register all students and request applicable accommodations for eligible students.